gumaerc-testorg/11.027-spring-2006/content/pages/lecture-notes.md

 1st ½ hour: Proposals reviewed: Speed editing.
 2nd ½ hour: Interview techniques: Now that students have done some preliminary research, it is time to interview 1 or 2 of the people you have identified as experts on their issues.
 We will discuss interviewing techniques and prepare preliminary questions for our interviewees.

-2nd hour: There is so much more than GoogleTM!
+2nd hour: There is so much more than Google{{< sup "TM" >}}!
 Now that you have had a chance to do some research on your own, the MIT librarians will speak to you about how to get even more out of the library on your topic.

 Class Notes ([PDF]({{< baseurl >}}/resources/lect4))
 {{< tdclose >}}